 Aristolochia elegans (Elegant Dutchman’s Pipe; Calico Flower) (synonym; Aristolochia littoralis) – Common names for this species include Calico Flower or Elegant Dutchman’s Pipe.
 While Aristolochia elegans is palatable for both Pipevine Swallow and Polydamas Swallowtail larvae, this species is a category II exotic invasive in Florida according to Florida Exotic Pest Plant Council.
 Any plant, rather it is a category I or II invasive species, should be avoided.
 University of Florida’s Center for Aquatic and Invasive Plants on the impact of Aristolochia elegans: “Calico flower has been shown to escape cultivation in many areas of the world, including Florida.
 It has the ability to weigh down native plants and cause collapse under of the mass of vegetation produced.
 This creates an opening for opportunistic weeds to invade and take over an area.
 When the winged seeds of Calico Flower are dispersed, they will germinate wherever they land.
 This species is difficult to control once established because of above and below ground stems and roots that require numerous herbicide applications.”

 Aristolochia ringens (Gaping Dutchman’s Pipe) (basionym; Aristolochia grandiflora) – According to the assistant curator at Museum of Science and Industry (MOSI Outside) BioWorks Butterfly Garden Exhibit, Aristolochia ringens is toxic to Pipevine Swallowtail larvae.
-After doing further research, I was unable to come up with further evidence of this claim.
-However, I have found MOSI Outside to be a reputable source of information.

 FLORIDA NATIVE ARISTOLOCHIA SPECIES: